Nightlife in ruins: Beirut blast pummels key industry | International

 "This place is my life.
 I know where every screw is."
 On social media, Lebanese posted videos of bloodied faces emerging from behind bar counters.
 Some spoke of a sense of loss in a city with few public spaces.

-For Jade, founder of the entertainment group Factory People, the focus now is on keeping his 170 employees.
+For Jade, a DJ and founder of the entertainment group Factory People, the focus now is on keeping his 170 employees.
 The blast reduced one of its clubs to a pile of twisted metal.
-It cost nearly $2.5 million to launch and will need millions more to fix up.
+It cost nearly $2.5 million to launch and will need millions more to reconstruct.

-"We kept investing despite it all," the DJ said.
+"We kept investing despite it all," he said.
 "But now it's like we're in the middle of the battlefield and we ran out of ammunition."